dbssyck/tanysiptera/README.md

 #### Citation:

-Formulas for this was adapted from Isler et al. (1998) and this R package was prepared for Sin et al. (2022).
+Formulas for (1) were adapted from Isler et al. (1998).
+The package was prepared for Sin et al. (2022).
 If you reuse this package please cite:

 - Isler, M. L., Isler, P. R., & Whitney, B. M. (1998).
 Use of vocalizations to establish species limits in antbirds (Passeriformes: Thamnophilidae).
 The Auk, 115(3), 577-590.